Last updated on November 22nd, 2023 at 12:22

 When it comes to ground coffee, regardless of your brewing method, be it drip coffee, cold brew, percolator or what ever, as a regular coffee drinker and coffee lover, it is much better that you grind your own beans.
 With your own coffee grinder you can grind them freshly on the spot just as you are about to make your coffee and, as a result, you will get a fresher coffee flavor.

-Coffee granules, instant coffee granule, will not work as they will just dissolve into the hot water and result in a weak watery coffee.
+Coffee granules, or instant coffee granules, will not work as they will just dissolve into the hot water and result in a weak watery coffee.
 A percolator is simply not designed for soluble coffee.

-Do I Need A To Use A Coffee Filter For A Percolator?
+Do I Need To Use A Coffee Filter For A Percolator?

 you do not need to use a coffee filter with a percolator.
 The coffee basket doubles up as a filter basket and prevents the coffee granules from entering the water below and making your coffee gritty.